Conduct and Interpret an Ordinal Regression

 Sometimes the dependent variable is also called response, endogenous variable, prognostic variable or regressand.
 The independent variables are also called exogenous variables, predictor variables or regressors.

 Linear regression estimates a line to express how a change in the independent variables affects the dependent variables.
-The independent variables are added linearly as a weighted sum of the form.
+People also call the independent variables exogenous variables, predictor variables, or regressors.

-Secondly, ordinal regression can be used to forecast effects or impacts of changes.
-That is, ordinal regression analysis helps us to understand how much will the dependent variable change, when we change the independent variables.
-A typical question is, “When is the response most likely to jump into the next category?”
+Secondly, researchers can use ordinal regression to forecast the effects or impacts of changes.
+It helps determine how much the dependent variable changes when the independent variables change.
+A common question is, “When is the response most likely to jump to the next category?”

-Finally, ordinal regression analysis predicts trends and future values.
-The ordinal regression analysis can be used to get point estimates.
+Finally, it predicts trends and future values.
+It provides point estimates.
 A typical question is, “If I invest a medium study effort what grade (A-F) can I expect?”

 The Ordinal Regression in SPSS